 Personal spending account

-Once you’ve made your selections for your medical and dental coverage, you can allocate any remaining flex dollars in part or in full to the Personal spending account (PSA).
-It covers a wide range of eligible expenses supporting your mental, physical and financial well-being.
+If you have remaining flex dollars after selecting your medical, vision, and dental care options, you can allocate some or all of them to your Personal spending account (PSA).
+This account covers a wide range of eligible expenses that support your mental, physical and financial well-being.

 Eligible expenses